ObolNetwork/obol-docs/docs/dv/09_charon_cli_reference.md

 ---
-description: Documenting a Distributed Validator Cluster in a standardised file format
+description: A go-based middleware client for taking part in Distributed Validator clusters.
 ---

 # Charon CLI Reference